 - The Falls are beautiful during the night because they get illuminated by lights and the view from this side is breath taking.

 - You can get a hotel with a view of The Falls.There is an underground tour called Behind the Falls that you can take to a cave mouth that is off the cliff side.

 - Here is a list of Tours you can take on the Canadian side.

-- I did the American side so this is based off of my own experience:
+- The American Side; I did the American side so this is based off of my own experience:

 - I found it to be a better opition cost wise rather than buying everything separately.
 I will say that it took me two days to do everything.

-- The ones I enjoyed most was the Cave of Winds (it’s a timed tour so book your spot as soon as you get there) tour and the Maid of the Mist.
+- The ones I enjoyed most was the Cave of Winds (it’s a timed tour so book your time spot as soon as you get there) and the Maid of the Mist.